OhacksS/Global360Automation/README.md

 This project automates asset management tasks on the [SnipeIT demo site](https://demo.snipeitapp.com/login) using **.NET 9.0**, **PowerShell 7.5.2**, and the latest version of **Microsoft Playwright** for browser automation.

-The automation script performs the following:
+The automation script performs these key steps in a single `Program.cs` file, organized from Step A to Step E:

-- Logs into the SnipeIT demo site as an admin user.
+- **Step A:** Login to the SnipeIT demo site as an admin user.
-- Creates a new **Macbook Pro 13"** asset with the status "Ready to Deploy" and assigns it to a random user.
+- **Step B:** Create a new **Macbook Pro 13"** asset with status "Ready to Deploy" and assign it to a random user.
-- Searches the assets list to verify that the newly created asset exists.
+- **Step C:** Find the newly created asset in the asset list to verify it was successfully created.
-- Navigates to the asset page to validate the asset details.
+- **Step D:** Navigate to the asset page and validate relevant asset details.
-- Checks the asset’s history tab to confirm changes and status updates.
+- **Step E:** Validate the details in the **History** tab on the asset page.

 ### Challenges faced